Table of contents

 • Australia's economy doesn't operate in isolation, so it's critical to keep track of how the economies of our major trading partners are performing.

-• The global economy has been surprisingly resilient, despite significant central bank interest rate hikes to restore price stability.
+• The global economy has been surprisingly resilient, despite significant central bank interest rate hikes to restore price stability over the last few years but now Trump's tariffs are causing concern.

 Gdp Growth World

-• However, inflation around the world has clearly peaked, and that should make it easier for the RBA to get inflation under control in Australia.
+• Inflation around the world has peaked, and that should make it easier for the RBA to get inflation under control in Australia, even though the Trump tariffs may be inflationary.

 Inflation Advanced Economies